isomerpages/moe-greenridgesec/_admission/Direct School Admission (DSA).md

 </p>
 <p>Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
 The application is free-of-charge and requires one parent’s Singpass to login for authentication purposes.
-Application will be open from <strong>7 May 2025, 11am to 3 June 2025, 3pm.</strong>
+Application will be open from&nbsp;<strong>6 May 2026, 11am to 2 June 2026, 4.30pm.</strong>
 </p>
 <p>Applicants who do not have prior experience may also apply.
 The school
 will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.</p>
 <p>An applicant may indicate up to 2 talent areas for the same school.
 For
-more details, please refer to the MOE website - <a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
+more details, please refer to the MOE website -&nbsp;<a href="https://www.moe.gov.sg/secondary/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/secondary/dsa</a>
 </p>
 <p>Parents and students are encouraged to choose schools wisely based on
 the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.</p>
-<p>All applicants will receive their application outcomes between 25 Aug
+<p>All applicants will receive their application outcomes by <strong>28 August 2026</strong>.
-and 4 Sep 2025.
 Students who are successfully admitted to the school via DSA are expected to honour their commitment to the school and participate in the activities related to the talent area that they are selected for from Year 1 to Year 4.</p>
 <p>For further enquiries, please feel free to:</p>
 <ul data-tight="true" class="tight">
 <li>